akaraspt/deepsleepnet/README.md

 Run this script to show a summary of the performance of our DeepSleepNet compared with the state-of-the-art hand-engineering approaches.
 The performance metrics are overall accuracy, per-class F1-score, and macro F1-score.

     python summary.py --data_dir output

+## Submit the job to the eAE cluster equipped with TensorLayer ##

+1. Setup an eAE cluster (follows the instruction in this [link](https://github.com/aoehmichen/eae-docker))
+2. Setup a MongoDB
+3. Change location of MongoDB in `deepsleep/trainer.py`
+4. Modify `submit_eAE.py`
+5. Run `python submit_eAE.py`

 ## Citation ##